A conservative coupling algorithm between a compressible flow and a rigid body using an Embedded Boundary method: Introduction

-In this article, we develop a new coupling method for fluid-structure interaction within the framework of conservative fictitious domain methods.
-The finite volume scheme for the fluid calculation is modified in the near interface region.
+In this article, we rather consider the third class of conservative fictitious domain methods, which seems the most adequate framework to develop our coupling algorithm.
+These methods are generally referred to as Embedded Boundary methods, and they rely on a modified integration of the numerical fluid fluxes in the cells cut by the solid boundary \cite{IBM18,IBM30,IBM28,IBM10}.
+The original idea of the method can be traced back to Noh's CEL code \cite{Noh}.
+The new contribution of the present work consists in the coupling algorithm and its properties.
+The Embedded Boundary method that we use is essentially identical to previous works \cite{IBM18,IBM30,IBM28,IBM10}.
+The different versions of the Embedded Boundary method mainly differ in the way the stability condition arising from small cut-cells is enforced and we develop here a slightly different procedure in order to deal with solid boundaries coming close to each other.
 The method can be implemented independently from the time integration scheme used for the fluid, whether based on space-time splitting or multi-level time integration.
 Conservative fictitious domain methods have proven to give satisfactory conservation results for inviscid compressible flows in the case of static solid boundaries.
 Nevertheless, to our knowledge, conservation issues of the coupling have not been studied in the case of moving solids.
 We establish new conservation results in such a case.
 Our coupling method is designed to be capable of treating the general case of moving deformable bodies.
 In the present work, however, we only consider non-deformable (rigid) solid bodies.
 The case of deformable bodies is the object of ongoing work.

 The fluid and solid solvers that we consider were chosen according to their ability to deal with shock waves and fracturing solids.
 The solid solver is based on a Discrete Element method, implemented in a code named Mka3D in the CEA \cite{Mariotti}.
 It can handle elasticity as well as fracture and impact of solids.
 Solids are discretized into polyhedral particles, which interact through well-designed forces and torques.
 The particles have a rigid-body motion, and fracture is treated in a straightforward way by removing the physical cohesion between particles.
 The work reported in this article is a first step towards the coupling with the Mka3D code.
 The time integration scheme used by Mka3D (Verlet for displacement of the center of mass and RATTLE for rotation \cite{Monasse}) is retained for the rigid body treatment.
 Concerning the fluid solver, we use a Cartesian grid explicit finite volume method, based on the high-order one-step monotonicity-preserving scheme developed in \cite{Daru2004} and space time splitting.
 However we emphasize that our coupling method is independent from both the Discrete Element method (as long as a solid interface is defined) and the numerical scheme used for the fluid calculation.